 - Outreach to developers and property owners to facilitate development on RHNA sites. - Maintain an inventory of the available sites for residential development and make it available on City website.
-Update sites inventory annually. - Pursue funding available for affordable housing development from County, regional, State, and Federal programs, prioritizing opportunities for housing for special needs and ELI households. - Monitor pipeline and potential RHNA projects.
-If pipeline projects identified to meet the RHNA are not developed or trending to be developed within the planning period, identify new sites or strategies to maintain adequate sites to meet the City's RHNA.
+Update sites inventory annually. - Pursue funding available for affordable housing development from County, regional, State, and Federal programs, prioritizing opportunities for housing for special needs and ELI households. - Monitor pipeline and potential RHNA projects annually.
+If pipeline projects identified to meet the RHNA are not developed or trending to be developed within the planning period, by the end of 2027, identify new sites or strategies to maintain adequate sites to meet the City's RHNA.